AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-streaming-data.md

  1. In a new browser tab, open the [Luma website](https://luma.enablementadobe.com/content/luma/us/en.html).
  1. Bookmark the page for use throughout the rest of the tutorial

-This hosted website is why we used `enablementadobe.com` in the [!UICONTROL Domains] field of our initial tags property configuration and why we used `data.enablementadobe.com` as our first-party domain in the [!UICONTROL Adobe Experience Platform Web SDK] extension.
+This hosted website is why we used `enablementadobe.com` in the [!UICONTROL Domains] field of our initial tag property configuration and why we used `data.enablementadobe.com` as our first-party domain in the [!UICONTROL Adobe Experience Platform Web SDK] extension.
 See, I had a plan!

 ![Luma homepage](assets/websdk-luma-homepage.png)

-### Use the Experience Platform Debugger to map to your tags property
+### Use the Experience Platform Debugger to map to your tag property

-The Experience Platform Debugger has a cool feature that allows you to replace an existing tags property with a different one.
+The Experience Platform Debugger has a cool feature that allows you to replace an existing tag property with a different one.
 This is useful for validation and allows us to skip many implementation steps in this tutorial.

 1. Make sure you have the Luma site open and select the Experience Platform Debugger extension icon
 1. The Debugger will open and show some details of the hardcoded implementation, which is unrelated to this tutorial (you may need to reload the Luma site after opening the Debugger)